-The lead sector Organizer, the Ministry of Finance, Planning and Economic Development (MOFP&ED) which reaffirmed its commitment to the resolutions that would be agreed upon by the stakeholders during the joint review especially the issue of operationalization of the contingencies fund.
+Ministry of Finance, Planning and Economic Development (MoFPED) the lead sector organizer reaffirmed its commitment to the resolutions that would be agreed upon by the stakeholder during the joint review more so on the issue of operationalization of the contingencies fund.

-The Accountability Sector contributes to the forth Objective of NDPII which is ‘to strengthen mechanisms for quality, effective and efficient service delivery’.
-The sector also brings together state and non-state actors.
-The purpose this review is to share challenges in planning, developing and implementation policies and regulations for a stable environment, transparent and accountable systems to facilitate economic growth.
+The Accountability sector contributes to the forth objective of NDPII which is ‘to strengthen mechanisms for quality, effective and efficient service delivery’.
+It brings together state and non-state actors.
+The purpose the annual review is to share challenges in planning, developing and implementation policies and regulations for a stable environment, transparent and accountable systems to facilitate economic growth.

 MoPS participated in the two day exhibition and among the key exhibits was; The National service survey report 2015, Public Service Commission Annual Report 2016, Guidelines for Development and Implementation of Public Service Delivery Standards 2010, Civil Service College calendar 2017/18, The National Records and Archives Act (2001) and the Parliamentary Pensions (Amended Act 2011) among other updated reports and reform initiatives.